Cereal and oats are packed with whole grains

 2. Healthy Oils

 Within the aisles of the grocery store are lots of healthy oils to choose from, such as canola, soybean, sunflower, olive, and avocado oil.
 Depending on what you’re cooking, it may be helpful to have a few different options on hand.
-Choose oils rich in polyunsaturated and monounsaturated fats as these types of fats have been show to support cardiovascular health.
+Choose oils rich in polyunsaturated and monounsaturated fats as these types of fats have been show to support cardiovascular health.3.
+Frozen Fruits and Vegetables

 Did you know frozen fruits and vegetables actually have the same nutrient content as fresh?
 Plus, since they’re frozen, their shelf life is much longer than fresh.
 Frozen fruits and vegetables can be added to smoothies or cooked with any meal to boost your fiber and micronutrient (vitamins and antioxidants) intake.
-Supermarket registered dietitian, Stacy Bates, agrees: “Center store and frozen items provide a great nutritional bang for their buck (or sometimes less than a buck!)”.
+Supermarket registered dietitian, Stacy Bates, agrees: “Center store and frozen items provide a great nutritional bang for their buck (or sometimes less than a buck!)”.4.
+Pasta

 The carbohydrates in pasta will give you the energy you need to make it through your day.
 Options like whole wheat pasta are rich in whole grains and fiber while regular pasta is often enriched with B vitamins, such as folic acid.
 You can also choose pasta that has been fortified with protein, healthy fats, or veggies.
-With various types and shapes, pasta is the perfect way to add some variety to your meals.
+With various types and shapes, pasta is the perfect way to add some variety to your meals.5.
+Canned Beans and Fish

 Adapted from